PapayaSupreme/MEDlyon/README.md

 # Open Source Data:

-##### Disclaimer : You can find the different licenses for the content inside the folder in which they should be downloaded.
+##### Disclaimer: You can find the different licenses for the content inside the folder in which they should be downloaded.
 (`raw_datasets/(bus|metro|co2)`)

 https://transport.data.gouv.fr/